krober10nd/SeismicMesh/paper/paper.md

   1. The creation of 2D/3D graded mesh size functions defined on axis-aligned regular Cartesian grids.
 These mesh sizing functions encode mesh resolution distributions that conform to the variations from inputted seismic velocity model data and are distributed according to several heuristics [see @SeismicMeshDocs for further details].
 Mesh size function grading is accomplished using [@persson2006mesh].

   2. Distributed memory parallelism.
-The generation of potentially large (> 10 million cells) high quality triangular or tetrahedral meshes in either using distributed memory parallelism with mesh resolution following sizing functions.
+The generation of potentially large (> 10 million cells) high-quality triangular or tetrahedral meshes in either using distributed memory parallelism with mesh resolution following sizing functions.

   3. An implementation of a 3D degenerate (i.e., sliver) tetrahedral element removal technique [@tournois2009perturbing] to bound a mesh quality metric.
 Note that 2D mesh generation does not suffer from the formation of degenerate elements.